itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

  * Always Be Strong Enough To Let Go And Be Smart Enough To Wait For What You Deserve !!!
  * Transparency in your attitude will win trust from everyone.
  * Childhood Pictures Will Always Be More Beautiful Than Selfies & Pouts.
 It's Because You Never Aimed For Perfection AND most importantly, You Were Living The Moment!
- * Planning is bringing the future into the present so that you can do something about it now.
+ * Planning is bringing the future into the present so that you can do something about it now. #Planning #Success #Motivation
- * Do what is right and NOT what is easy! 🌴
+ * Do what is right and NOT what is easy! #Motivation #Values
  * A Mother understands what a child does *not* say!
 Happy Mother's Day!
  * Life doesn’t get easier, You just get stronger.
  * Remember, for everything you have lost, you have gained something else.
 Without the dark, you would never see the stars.